Please read the following policies. By scheduling an appointment, you acknowledge understanding of these policies.

 - We require at least 24 hours’ notice for cancellations, even in the case of emergencies.
 If you cancel with less than 24 hours’ notice, the appointment will be considered a no-show.
 You are allowed 2 no-shows per semester.
 If you have 2 no-shows, you can no longer schedule appointments.

 - If you arrive more than 10 minutes late we cannot guarantee you will be seen.

-- Tutors will not complete your assignments.
-At no time should you be bring a blank assignment (including homework & essays) to an appointment.
-You may bring an assignment that you have attempted to complete and show the tutor where you are having difficulty.
+- Academic consultants will not complete your assignments.
+At no time should you bring a blank assignment (including homework & essays) to an appointment.
+You may bring an assignment that you have attempted to complete and show the academic consultant where you are having difficulty.
 If you bring a blank assignment, you will be asked to try to complete it on your own and then make another appointment if you still need help.
 If this occurs, your scheduled appointment will be considered a no-show.
-Asking or expecting a tutor to complete your assignments is a violation of the Honor Code.
+Asking or expecting an academic consultant to complete your assignments is a violation of the Honor Code.

 - You must be actively engaged in your appointment.
-This means you must explain areas of difficulty to the tutor, take notes during the appointment, ask questions, and attempt to solve problems/correct your writing throughout the appointment.
+This means you must explain areas of difficulty to the academic consultant, take notes during the appointment, ask questions, and attempt to solve problems/correct your writing throughout the appointment.
 This also means during online appointments your camera should be on.

 - Only your original, school-related items are to be brought to an appointment.

-- When working on a group assignment, you may bring only your portion to the tutor.
+- When working on a group assignment, you may bring only your portion to the academic consultant.

-- Tutors will not assist students who are disrespectful, knowingly lie, make untrue accusations, threaten, or verbally intimidate staff and students.
-These matters are taken seriously and will be reported to Student Services directors.
+- Academic consultants will not assist students who are disrespectful, knowingly lie, make untrue accusations, threaten, or verbally intimidate staff and students.
+These matters are taken seriously and will be reported to the Executive Director of Student Affairs.

 What should I bring?